We’ve been on a Thai kick for, oh, the last 6 years or so. Clearly, our affection for this cuisine is not going anywhere.

 Boom.
 Drop the mic.

-Fresh basil in spring rolls is something like magic.
+Fresh basil in salad rolls is something like magic.
 And when paired with tofu, crispy vegetables, and a savory-sweet dipping sauce, it’s all too much for my taste buds to handle.
 OK, clearly not, but it’s that good.

 Not only in this recipe delicious, it comes together in about 30 minutes!
 I think we can all spare 30 minutes for a delicious meal or snack, eh?